 Click for link to Harris County Animal Control: 281-999-3191

 Do not place any object in public roadways.
-The little neon “kid alert” signs or warning cones need to be at the end of your driveway or in your yard.
+The little neon “kid alert” signs, warning cones, basketball hoops and bulk trash need to be on your driveway or in your yard.

 The installation of 12 Flock Safety Automated License Plate Reader (ALPR) Cameras for our subdivision is now complete.